 Deals on Repackaged Items

-Repackaged items (or items in damaged boxes) could be an item that was returned either from a store purchase or an online purchase.
+Repackaged items (or items in damaged boxes) could be products that were returned either from a store purchase or an online purchase.
 This type of merchandise is generally priced lower than the same item being sold in its original, unopened box.
 Be sure to check that all the parts and manuals are inside a repackaged box before making a purchase.